 The "Definition" field will typically refer to a permanent document, or at least some descriptive text, where additional information about the entry being added can be found.
 This might in turn reference the document where the method is defined so that all of the semantics around creating or interpreting an Authentication-Results header field using this method, ptype, and property can be understood.

 6.3.
 "Email Authentication Methods" Registry Update

-The following changes have been made to this registry per this document:
+The following entries in this registry have been updated to replace [RFC7601] with this document: